Local

 In The Grace Note

 Join us for Open Mic Night at The Grace Note, a welcoming evening for music, spoken word, comedy, and every kind of self-expression.
 Artists of all ages and experience levels are invited to share.
-Come perform, listen, and cheer on friends and neighbors as creativity, courage, and community meet on one stage together here tonight.
+Come perform, listen, and cheer on friends and neighbors!

 In Banning Hall